rgalanakis/tddtraining/code/exercise_mocking/feature_requirements.rst

 Resources
 =========

-See `tictactoegame.py` for an implementation of Tic-Tac-Toe.
+See `simtictactoe.py` for an implementation of Tic-Tac-Toe.
-It's actually not a real implementation, but should behave like one.

-See `badexample.py` for a bad implementation of this feature.
-"""
+It should behave like you'd expect a 3rd party library to.
+Do not modify the code.